a-r-d/a-r-d.github.io/_drafts/making-open-offices-suck-less.markdown

 [That is a fact unfortunately](http://iwsp.human.cornell.edu/files/2013/09/Work-Effectiveness-Communication-and-Office-Type-1vl9l9a.pdf).
 As long as open offices continue to increase productivity and communication we are probably going to have to live with them.

+## A lot of people reaaaally hate open offices.

+Check out [this post by Yan Lhert](https://medium.com/@yanismydj/why-i-only-work-remotely-2e5eb07ae28f#.iqn3vmefy).
+He has a lot of good arguments about why he will only work remote now, and in large part it seems to be because of open offices.
+He links to an especially great [tweet by David Heinemeier Hansson (he created Ruby on Rails)](https://twitter.com/dhh/status/671953192947736576).

+> The open office plan is a tyrant of interruption, a deep loss of privacy, and the death of productivity
+      _-DHH_

 ## Visual distractions